-Adults Only: There are no adult-only accommodations on the resort property, but often the higher the price, the fewer families you’ll see.
+Adults Only: There are no adult-only accommodations on the resort property.
+Generally, thought, the higher the price, the fewer families you’ll see.
 Exclusive to adult guests of The Cove Atlantis is a 9,000 square-foot adults-only pool with 20 private cabanas.
 The Ocean Club Golf course is an adult-only activity as are the resorts casinos, bars, and nightclubs.

 3. Atlantis is NOT an all-inclusive resort

-Be prepared to shell some serious cash for special experiences, meals, snacks, drinks, etc. Many TravelingMoms recommend packing snacks and water bottles to avoid extra daytime charges.
+Be prepared to shell out some serious cash for special experiences, meals, snacks, drinks, etc. Many TravelingMoms recommend packing snacks and water bottles to avoid extra daytime charges.
 You’ll likely have a large dinner, but snacks help hold everyone over during the day.
-Rooms have mini fridges too for storing drinks and leftovers.
-The resort has a meal plan, which can be helpful if your kids are 11 and under (then they eat free).
+Rooms have mini fridges for storing drinks and leftovers.
+The resort has a meal plan; kids ages 11 and under eat free on the meal plan.
 FoodStore2Go.com will deliver groceries to the resort as well.
-I’ve heard that Dominos will deliver too, but give them a call to make sure.

 4. Make Dinner Reservations

-Since Atlantis is a very popular resort, you are likely to encounter crowds, especially if you travel during the high seasons like holiday and school vacations.
+Atlantis is a very popular resort.
+You are likely to encounter crowds, especially if you visit during holidays and school vacations.
 The best way to avoid crowds is to travel in the low season when most kids are in school.
 If you are there during more crowded times, we have a few tips:

 Eat off-site: Consider having at least some of your meals off property.
 For breakfast, I recommend taking a stroll over to the neighboring marina village for Starbucks or Dunkin Donuts.
 It’s also nice eating al fresco and gazing at the stunning yachts docked there.

-Reserve seating: to avoid the mad dash each morning to get prime seating around the main pool, you can book preferred seating for two guests at the Grotto Pool inside Aquaventure.
+Reserve seating: Avoid the mad dash each morning to get prime seating around the main pool by booking preferred seating for two guests at the Grotto Pool inside Aquaventure.
 Private cabanas can also be reserved throughout the main waterpark area.
-During crowded months, they can really be well worth the extra cost and provide many added amenities.
+The private cabanas come with extra perks.
+During crowded months, the expense can be well worth it.

 7. Swim with the Dolphins

 TravelingMom Tip: Personal cameras are not allowed into the Dolphin Lagoon.
 Non-participating family members can take photos from the shoreline.
 The photo packages are extremely expensive so split the cost with another family if you can.
-All files are digital so they are easy to pay one price and then share.
+All files are digital so it’s easy to pay one price and share the photos.